dubinc/dub/packages/cli/README.md

 # `dub-cli`

-A CLI for easily shortening URLs.
+A CLI for easily shortening URLs with the [Dub.co API](https://dub.co/api).